 By allowing your call center agents to be the ones who talk to your customers, you put your business’ reputation in their hands.
 If you empower them – for example, by giving them powerful call center scripts – they will be able to provide excellent customer experience for your customers and increase your sales performance by closing more deals.

 Before we go deeper into the topic, let’s quickly define what call center scripts are.
 Call center scripts are written scripts that call center agents refer to and read from when on the phone with a customer.
+Admins typically use drag-and-drop call center script editors trying to give agents all the information and tools they need.
 When used properly, they can help your agents provide a seamless customer experience.
-On the other hand, a lack of effective call center scripts can easily turn your customer service into a nightmare, or reduce the levels of your sales performance.
+On the other hand, a lack of effective call center scripts can easily turn your customer service into a nightmare or reduce the levels of your sales performance.